nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. The command can communicate with the `Model` when it is executed (e.g. to add a module).
 1. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.

-The Sequence Diagram below illustrates the interactions within the `Logic` component for the `execute("delete 1")` API call.
+The Sequence Diagram below illustrates the interactions within the `Logic` component for the `execute("t mark 1")` API call.

 ![Interactions Inside the Logic Component for the `t mark 1` Command](images/MarkTaskSequenceDiagram.png)